PhosphorylatedRabbits/brontes/examples/mlflow/README.md

-## Using Brontes with ML Flow
+# Brontes with MLflow

 To use Brontes together with mlflow, you can adapt the `MLProject` file in the root of the repo.
-`MLProject` is a yaml file that describes how to run the experiment, together with a description of the conda environment required
+`MLProject` is a yaml file that describes how to run the experiment, together with a description of the conda environment required:

 ```sh
 mlflow run ./ -P batch_size=40 -P learning_rate=0.001